 Your score report must be sent directly from the ADA to AADSAS.
 When you fill out the AADSAS application, you will receive instructions on how to have the ADA send your score report.

 You must submit three letters of academic recommendation as part of your application.

-- All three letters must be submitted with the author's original signature on official letterhead.
+- Applicants must take every effort to ensure all three letters are submitted with the author's original or electronic signature on official letterhead.

 - Two of the letters must be from science faculty members under whom you studied in a college or university setting.